BlasiusVonSzerencsi/pagerduty-events-api/README.rst

 ..

     You may also provide additional information to the triggered incident.
-For further information please visit the `PagerDuty documentation on triggering events
+For further information please visit the `PagerDuty documentation on triggering incidents
     <https://developer.pagerduty.com/documentation/integration/events/trigger>`_.

 ::